chika-games/RPG-Maker-Specifications/Files/config.md

 The fields should be specified within an "RPG_RT" section.
 See the [Example Config File](#example-config-file) for a simple example.

 None of the fields listed below are required and may be omitted; missing fields will take on a default value.
+Fields with invalid values will be ignored and the default value will be used.

 These default values are based on the official RPG Maker runtime.

 | Field | Type | Default Value | Description |
 | --- | --- | --- | --- |